 How does it work?

 Where your money goes is often one of the last things people think about when trying to live a more sustainable life.
 But it can have a huge impact if your hard-earned cash is funding fossil fuels or other damaging industries.

 It can be super confusing when trying to find the right green investment and figure out how much impact you’re actually making.
 At Aurora, we like facts and we like making sustainability easy.
 So we allow you to invest straight from your dashboard and immediately see what impact your money will have.

 Why is Aurora selling MIRIS investments?

-We aren’t going to hide it, Aurora is a MIRIS initiative.
-We’ll be offering other sustainable investments in the future but the MIRIS Green Bond is the first.
+The MIRIS Green Bond is the first sustainable investment that we'll be selling on Aurora.
 MIRIS uses a strict Green Finance Framework to select, track and report on projects.
 This framework sets out that all funds will be used in ways that benefit the environment.
 It’s also verified by an independent third-party company called Cicero, Norway’s leading climate research body.
 So we can be certain our community can see where their money is being used and what impact it’s making.

 Where can I learn more about the MIRIS Green Bond?

 You can learn more about the MIRIS Green Bond here but this is the key info:

 - No high minimum: You can invest for as little as 100 Euros because you’re investing directly with MIRIS instead of through a bank or broker.